-The cost to fix an air conditioning condenser will be $475 to $600.
-An air conditioning condenser needs repair when it shows signs of wear and tear.
+Fixing an air conditioning condenser costs $275 to $600.
+An air conditioning condenser needs repair when it shows wear.
 You may notice loud noises coming from the unit.
-Another sign that the condenser is having a problem is an active leak coming from the unit.
-If certain parts inside the condenser are bad, the professional may make a few minor repairs instead of replacing the entire condenser.
+An active leak from the unit is another sign the condenser has a problem.
+If certain parts inside the condenser are bad, the professional may make a few minor repairs instead of replacing the condenser.
 Dirt or debris may need to be removed to improve performance.
-Possibly, there’s also a faulty switch that needs replacement in the condenser.
+A faulty switch may also need replacement in the condenser.

 AC units are made up of many parts that work together to make the entire unit operate efficiently.
 Like human bodies, if one part isn’t working correctly, the system will break down or work harder to cool the home.
 Some common parts that need to be replaced are:

-|Replacement Part||Average Costs (Labor Included)|
+|Replacement Part||Average Costs|

-|Circuit Board||$200 - $600|
+|Circuit Board||$200 - $650|

-|Expansion Valve||$250 - $450|
+|Expansion Valve||$250 - $500|

-|Fan Motor||$400 - $755|
+|Fan Motor||$400 - $800|

-|Condenser Coil||$550 - $1,100|
+|Condenser Coil||$750 - $3,000|

 |Compressor||$1,000 - $2,500|